dali-lab/build/milestones/week08/index.md

 ### Des:
 * [ ] Review all designs in a final consistency sweep.
 Check for pixel perfection, broken prototype links or dead ends, and outstanding Figma comments.
 * [ ] Assist Dev with identifying and closing UX/UI bugs
-* [ ] Make a demo video to show at Technigala, and get a head start on the rest of the [Design Package](design-package.md)
+* [ ] Make a demo video to show at Technigala, and get a head start on the rest of the Design Package.

 ### Wednesday Activity: